pakholeung37/terminus-logo/README.md

 Terminus logo icon for React, Solid, Vue, Svelte and Angular.
 Powered by [Mitosis](https://mitosis.builder.io/).

-It is more like a icons generator for mutiple frameworks which uses Mitosis to transpile raw svg to framework related components.
+It is more like an icon generator for multiple frameworks which uses Mitosis to transpile raw SVG to framework-related components.

 ## Usage